 Family-based violence affects the wellbeing of the most vulnerable children across Asia and the Pacific.
 Together, we're working with communities to establish a supportive environment where children can feel safe, pursue their potential and thrive.

 Caregivers of the most vulnerable children often lack enough income to meet their children's basic needs.
 Together, we're strengthening families' capacity to provide food, shelter, clothing, healthcare and schooling for their children.

 Alarming rates of malnutrition across Asia and the Pacific is inhibiting healthy development for the most vulnerable children.
 Together, we're working with families to teach them to improve nutrition and dietary diversity, ensuring children grow up healthy.

-Members learn about setting aside money for the future, gender equality and ending family violence.
-With your help entire villages can be transformed.
+Thanks to the savings group in his village, Joel can support his wife Eunice, daughter Helen and grandson Jebes.
+Members learn about saving for the future, gender equality and ending family violence.
+With your help families can be transformed.

-Building on a 15-year history of World Vision and MFAT working together across Asia and the Pacific, the WOVEN Programme will reach 6000 children and their families in Papua New Guinea, the Solomon Islands, Vanuatu, Laos and Timor Leste.
+With your help, the programme will reach 6,000 children and their families in Papua New Guinea, the Solomon Islands, Vanuatu, Laos and Timor Leste.

 Together, we're tackling deep-seated issues that cause vulnerable children to suffer disproportionately – poverty, malnutrition and violence.
 This includes addressing harmful social norms, gender inequality and environmental factors that force children into the margins of society.